WenchaoDing/kinodynamic_replanning/README.md

 * print.pdf

-For the users who does not have [Mathematica](https://www.wolfram.com/mathematica/) installed, we print the script and results from [Mathematica](https://www.wolfram.com/mathematica/) for them.
+For the users who do not have [Mathematica](https://www.wolfram.com/mathematica/) installed, we print the script and results from [Mathematica](https://www.wolfram.com/mathematica/) for them.

 ## Authors